On this page

 Charges

 On 28 October 2022, EPA charged the company operating the Sunshine Landfill at Kealba and its three directors with breaches of the General Environmental Duty (GED).
 The GED is part of the Environment Protection Act 2017.
 These criminal charges have a penalty of up to $1.8 million for the company and up to $360,000 for each director.
-A committal mention is set for 31 March 2023 at Melbourne Magistrates Court.
+A committal hearing is set for 19 December 2024 at Melbourne Magistrates Court.

 Notices